What Does 'CTC' Actually Mean? Why Your Take-Home Is Always Lower

 - Why is my in-hand salary so much lower than my CTC?

-- Because CTC includes employer PF contribution and gratuity provisioning — money the company counts as a cost of employing you, but which you don't receive as monthly cash.
-Add income tax and your own PF deduction on top, and the gap between CTC and take-home is typically 15-30%.
+- Because CTC includes employer PF and gratuity provisioning, which the company counts as a cost of employing you but which you never receive as monthly cash.
+Add income tax and your own PF deduction and the gap typically lands between 15 and 30%.

 - Is CTC the same as gross salary?

-- No. Gross salary is what's left after removing employer PF and gratuity from CTC — it's your taxable salary before income tax and your own deductions.
-CTC is the larger, total-cost figure; gross salary is a smaller subset of it.
+- No. Gross salary is what remains after employer PF and gratuity come out of CTC, and it is your taxable salary before income tax and your own deductions.
+CTC is the larger total-cost figure; gross salary is a subset of it.

 - How can I estimate my take-home from a CTC figure?

-- Use a calculator that models your specific state, city, and tax regime — the exact percentage varies based on your basic pay split, deductions claimed, and state professional tax.
-A rough estimate (70-80% of CTC) works for a sanity check, but isn't precise enough to plan a budget around.
+- Use a calculator that models your state, city and tax regime, since the exact percentage depends on your basic split, the deductions you claim and state professional tax.
+The rough 70 to 80% rule works as a sanity check but is not precise enough to budget against.

 Last reviewed July 2026.